trivago/chapi/README.md

 #### v0.9.0

-Because of the new marathon support with v0.9.0 you need to update your configurations:
+Because of the new marathon support with v0.9.0 you need to update your configurations.
+The `parameters.yml` structure changed and need to recreate.

 ```sh
 bin/chapi configure